rails/rails/guides/source/configuring.md

   method should be performed on the parameters.
 See [Security Guide](security.html#unsafe-query-generation) for more information.
 It defaults to `true`.

 * `config.action_dispatch.rescue_responses` configures what exceptions are assigned to an HTTP status.
 It accepts a hash and you can specify pairs of exception/status.
+Please note that this is only for the purposes of logging.
+No exceptions are actually rescued.
 By default, this is defined as:

   ```ruby
   config.action_dispatch.rescue_responses = {